 Methods: Adult salmon populations in the Yakima River Basin are enumerated at Prosser Dam using video equipment installed in all three adult fish ladders (monitoringmethods.org methods 143, 144, 307, 418, 515).
 At both Prosser and Roza Dams, adult fish traps are also used on a seasonal basis for biological sampling and enumeration (monitoringmethods.org methods 135, 522).
 When the Roza adult trap is not in operation, video equipment is also employed at the adult fish ladders there.
-However, camera placement and actual viewing area are limited; these combined with water clarity issues during certain river conditions all affect video enumeration at Roza Automatic Passive Integrated Transponder (PIT) tag detectors are also Dam. employed at all fish ladders at both dams (monitoringmethods.org method 987).
+However, camera placement and actual viewing area are limited; these combined with water clarity issues during certain river conditions all affect video enumeration at Roza Automatic Passive Integrated Transponder (PIT) tag detectors are also employed at all fish ladders at both dams (see sites RZF and PRO in ptagis.org).
 For the safety and protection of personnel and equipment, video and PIT-detection equipment are removed during periods of high river flow.
 In these instances, biologists attempt to extrapolate fish counts using data from before and after the high flow event.
-Although adult passage over spillways is believed to occur when flows are favorable, Prosser Dam counts are generally considered by Yakama Nation biologists to be within +/-5% of actual fish passage.
+Although adult passage over spillways is believed to occur when flows are favorable, Prosser Dam counts are generally considered by Yakama Nation biologists to be within +/- 5% of actual fish passage.
 Roza Dam counts during trap operation (generally the entire spring Chinook counting period, March-September) are considered virtually 100% accurate; however during the late fall and winter counting period when video equipment is used at least part of the time, accuracy may fall to only 50-75% of actual fish passage based on preliminary evaluation of PIT tag detection data.
-Fish are denoted as hatchery- or natural-origin based on presence or respectively, of observed external internal marks absence or or tags (monitoringmethods.org method 341).
+Fish are denoted as hatchery- or natural-origin based on presence or respectively, of observed external or internal marks or (monitoringmethods.org method 342).
+Chinook are denoted as spring-, summer-, or fall-run based on review of PIT-detection data and visual observations of coloration and body morphometry.